 Requirements for Receiving Daily Sickness Allowance

 Various requirements must be met in order to receive daily sickness allowance benefits.
 One of the important requirement is that the insured person is being treated by a resident doctor (or dentist), or as an inpatient in a hospital for the duration of the incapacity to work.
-Additionally, the duration and reason for the absence form work must be certified by a doctor.
+Additionally, the duration and reason for the absence from work must be certified by a doctor.

 Benefit Duration and Adjustment of Calculation